vladovsiychuk/saga-orchestrator-ddd-chat/README.md

             ...
     }
     ```
-   This approach guarantees that the state reflects all changes up to the most recent event, safeguarding against concurrent modifications that could occur if the state were updated before event storage.
+   This approach makes sure that when we rebuild the state until the saved event, we don't miss any updates that might happen at the same time (concurrent updates).
+By saving the event before rebuilding the state, we avoid scenarios where the state could change in between restoring and applying the event.

 2. **Selective Event Replay**: